romrawinjp/romrawinjp/README.md

 - 🎃 I enjoy learning new languages including spoken and programming.
 - 😆 Language rank; [Thai(native), English, Chinese, French] - [forgetting] Japanese, German, and Spanish

+## Current curiosities

+- 🎨 **Why do all greatest artists dust out of this world by poverty before getting to be known for their art pieces?** like Van Gogh, Vivaldi.
+Yeah, that's the obvious evidence of the more failures you get, the more skills and complexity of artworks you're handful of it.
+Though, I'm qualified, but how do it not dust out before 😜

 <!---
 romrawinjp/romrawinjp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.